-If you took out a startup loan to get your business off the ground, you may be able to get a better deal by refinancing that existing debt.
-After all, in the eyes of a financial institution, providing money to a new business is a risky venture.
+If you took out a startup loan to get your business off the ground, you might be able to get a better deal by refinancing that existing debt.
+After all, in the eyes of a financial institution, providing money to a new business is risky.
 To compensate for that risk, you’ll generally have to pay higher interest rates, which might be hurting your business’s finances.

 Still, there’s much to consider before choosing to refinance debt.
-To help you decide, we’ll explain what business debt refinancing is, how to weigh the most notable pros and cons, and how to determine if it’s right for your business.
+To help you decide, we’ll explain business debt refinancing, how to weigh the most notable pros and cons, and determine if it’s right for your business.

 What Is Debt Refinancing?

-The definition is debt refinancing is fairly straightforward.
+The definition is debt refinancing is relatively straightforward.
 If you’ve previously received a business loan, you can apply for a new loan with better rates and terms.
-By doing this, you can pay down the previous loan so that is considered pay off.
+Doing this can pay down the previous loan so that it’s considered paid off.

 What Are the Pros of Debt Refinancing?